kaunel85/ong-bylaws/bylaws.md

 69. The Chapter will vote on a final budget at the first meeting of the school year.

-70. The Founder’s Day Ball, and the Alumni Winter Banquet, as well as all mandatory GHQ fees (including insurance and Members’ dues) are to be added as fixed costs into the projected budget.
+70. The Founder’s Day Celebration, as well as all mandatory GHQ fees (including insurance and Members’ dues) are to be added as fixed costs into the projected budget.

-71. Active Members who do not attend the Founder’s Day Ball and the Alumni Winter Banquet will not be reimbursed.
+71. Active Members who do not attend the Founder’s Day Celebration will not be reimbursed.

 72. All dues and fees are non-transferable to another person.